jumpers775/Tempo/README.md

 V2 of this bot is an ambitious (mostly) rewrite, and it will take some time.
 The following is planned:

 - [ ] Modularity (using cogs)
+- [ ] Plugins
-- [X] platform Plugins
+    - Each platform will be a plugin
           - This means more platforms can be supported easily
     - There will be a plugin API for custom plugins
 - [ ] Speech recognition (allows you to skip/add songs/etc using your voice while the bot is playing)
     - Bot will listen for a keyword, then once it hears it will respond to the user